Special Strippit HECC80 CNC Control Parts

 A Smashed No-Punch Zone Sensor is the Most Common Failure there is on Machines!

-2 -- Sensors can get oily and dirty, which will block light beams, giving a False No-Punch Zone.
+2 -- Sensors can get oily and dirty, which will Block light beams, giving a False No-Punch Zone.

-Gently Clean the 4 small Sensors Tips with Q-Tip Cotton Swabs and Rubbing-Alcohol.
+Gently Clean the 4 Small Sensors Tips with Q-Tip Cotton Swabs and Rubbing-Alcohol.

 Do Not use a Stronger Solvent which will Melt Sensors!

 4 -- Sensors were Custom-Made by Strippit, so they are Expensive!
+We now Manufacture and sell them at a Lower-Price.
+And We Include Set-Up Notes & Information With Our Version!

 Note!
-Old Strippit Manuals list this Sensor as Part #102361- 000 which was the Original 12 Volt Only Version.
+Old Strippit Manuals list this Sensor as Part #102361- 000 which was Original 12 Volt Only Version.
 This is a Obsolete Part Number and is No Longer Made

 It was Replaced by the New #102361-100 Version which will work on Both 12 and 24 Volt Machines.

-ask for the #102361-100 No-Punch Zone Sensor, Which We Keep In-Stock!
+When Calling Us, ask for #102361-100 No-Punch Zone Sensor, Which We Stock!

-This page was last updated on: November 19, 2007
+This page was last updated on: January 30, 2023

 Machine Technologies Sells this #17546-000 Resolver Feedback-Package

-You Can Pay 3 Times As Much From Strippit at $2216.00 for a Exchange!!!
+You Can Pay 3 Times As Much From Strippit at $2216.00+ for a Exchange!!!

 This is Kind of a "No-Brainer" Decision, Don't You Think?